WGS Upscaling - Data Transfer Capacity Evaluation

 2.2 Data Overview

-The size of transferred files ranges from 0.0 B to 100.9 GiB.
-The average file size is 1.5 GiB.
-The median file size is 9.3 KiB.
-The standard deviation is 8.1 GiB.
+The transferred file sizes ranges from 0.0 B to 100.9 GiB, with an average of 1.5 GiB, a median of 9.3 KiB, and a standard deviation of 8.1 GiB.

 filesize